riguy724/dotfiles/README.md

     - id_rsa
     - id_rsa.pub

 After running link-links.sh from your private repository you'll have to update your private keys permissions to make it usable:

 `chmod 400 dotfiles-private/link/.sshprofile/riguy724/id_rsa`

+Use the alias:

+`set-riguy724`

-You should be all set!
+You should be all set... ssh away!